News

 A lengthy back-and-forth between Ang and Jumabhoy ensued, until the judge stepped in.

-The judge decided that the email might be relevant "to a certain extent", as it might show how Singh did indeed foresee Raeesah's lie being revisited in parliament, even though Raeesah claimed he thought otherwise.
+He decided that the email might be relevant "to a certain extent", in terms of showing how Singh did indeed foresee Raeesah's lie being revisited in parliament, even though Raeesah claimed Singh thought otherwise.

 What took place before